JurisProject/juris-publications/Sections/11 - The Reputation System.md

 If Juris is to be the go-to adjudication mechanism for smart contracts, parties must have confidence that their cases are arbitrated fairly by reputable and experienced individuals.
 The system must allow for the on-boarding and advancement of new Jurists.
 Still, inexperienced input on cases must not result in an unfair outcome.
 Additionally, in order to resist attack, the system must require a minimum demonstration of experience for a Jurist to have material impact on case outcome.

-This presents a challenge: how do we gauge fairness and reputability in a decentralized, anonymous, autonomous environment, while acknowledging, but not overemphasizing, proof of previous credentials?
-As a solution to this challenge, we propose a trust framework -- a reputation system -- tightly integrated with the Juris platform.
-This framework will be executed as its own blockchain, meant to establish and measure a new metric: -- Proof of Judgment
+This presents a challenge: how do we gauge fairness and reputability in a decentralized, anonymous, autonomous environment, while acknowledging, but not overemphasizing proof of previous credentials?
+As a solution to this challenge, we propose a trust framework - a reputation system - tightly integrated with the Juris platform.
+This framework will be executed as its own blockchain, meant to establish and measure a new metric: Proof of Judgment.

 #### Reputation Systems